leangjia/blender_docs/trunk/blender_docs/manual/render/shader_nodes/textures/wave.rst

    Blend between a smoother noise pattern, and rougher with sharper peaks.
 Phase Offset
    Position of the wave along the *Bands Direction*.
-   This can be used as an input for an additional control over distortion.
+   This can be used as an input for more control over the distortion.

 Properties